ANZSoilData/def-au-schema-json/docs/design-principles.md

 ## Core practices

 ### JSON Schema Version
-[draft-07] - highest supported by Visual Studio Code, would prefer to use the latest [2020-12].
+[2020-12] - anchors behave properly in XMLSpy; not supported supported by Visual Studio Code (highest supported is [draft-07]) when editing schema, but fine when hand-crafting instance documents (if anything works better than doing the same in XMLSpy).

 ### Schema documents
-The `core` schema is made up of two schema documents.
-The naming and content are aligned with the ANSIS ontology RDF files (the ANSIS ontology `domain.ttl` and supporting vocabularies are combined into `domain.json`):
+The `domain` schema is made up of multiple sub-schema documents derived from the ANSIS ontology `domain.ttl` and supporting ontologies (e.g. SOSA and PROV).
+(Initial attempts as a single schema generated a document too large to be parsed by many editors):
+- `base.json`, `entities.json`, `enum.json`, `objects.json`, `properties.json`: ANSIS entity, object
-- `domain.json`: entity and property definitions with enumeration objects linking to ANSIS vocabularies.
+and property definitions with enumeration objects linking to ANSIS vocabularies.
+- `geosparql.json`, `prov.json`, `qudt.json`, `sosa.json`: schema derived from external ontologies.
 - `context.json`: {experimental} JSON-LD context document (see Linked Data Alignment below).

 Application schema should only need a `application.json` schema file linking to the subset of the entities and properties needed by the application use case.
+I hope.

 *The JSON Schema must be treated as* views *entirely derived from, or linking to, the ANSIS domain* *ontology and vocabularies.
 Any changes to the structure and definitions of entities, properties*